google/applied-machine-learning-intensive/v2/04_classification/10_image_classification_project/slides.md

 # Image Classification Project: Tips

-* You probably want to enable GPU
+* You probably want to enable GPU.
-* Make sure the dataset matches the documentation
+* Make sure the dataset matches the documentation.

 <!--
 First tip: enable GPU in Google Colab.
 This dataset tends to train significantly faster if you enable GPU in the runtime.